 Astounding Water-based Safaris

 Nowhere else in the world can you experience the sublime serenity of being poled along in a traditional dugout canoe as birds like jacanas and herons walk among the lilies, elephants arrive to feed on the soft grass and sitatunga antelope retreat shyly into the reeds.
-Leaving the 4x4 game-vehicle behind opens up the world’s most unspoilt wetland to be explored by mokoro or motor boat.
+Leaving the 4x4 game-vehicle behind opens up the world’s most unspoilt wetland of the Botswana Okavango Delta to be explored by mokoro or motor boat.

 - Seasonal water levels will be for mokoro rides and boating activities.